 “The team were thorough, dedicated and easy to work with.
 They provided user-friendly solutions to the complex problems of our event.
 I recommend them.”

-Established in 2004, Sturm (formerly Software Freedom Labs) is a software development business based in Ballarat, Australia.
+Established in by Ben Sturmfels, Sturm is a software development business based in Ballarat, Australia.

 Through creative use of computing, we enable organisations to get more done in less time.
 Engineering isn't usually described as "creative", but that's how we like to see it.
 We learn about your business processes then engineer complex computing systems so staff can get on with more interesting work.